Xenon Signal Denoising via Supervised, Semi-Supervised, and Unsupervised Models: Benchmarking

-A single phase TPC, as simulated here, measures both scintillation photons and drift electrons to estimate the energy of an event.
+A single-phase TPC, as simulated here, measures both scintillation photons and drift electrons to estimate the energy of an event.
 Total photon and electron production is proportional to the energy of the particle interaction \cite{nexo_main}:

 where $W_q$ is the averaged energy of producing a single photon or charge unit.
-The fractional energy resolution at $\bb$ decay energy is then
+The fractional energy resolution at $0\nu\beta\beta$ decay energy is then

 where $\sigma_P^2$ and $\sigma_Q^2$ are the photon and charge variances, respectively, $\rho$ is the charge-photon correlation coefficient, $\sigma_r^2$ the contribution from recombination, and $\sigma_\text{Xe}^2 = f_\text{Xe} \langle n \rangle$ is the term that accounts for non-recombination fluctuations in the total quanta.
 For direct comparison to the results in Ref. \cite{nexo_main}, this study assumes the photon-charge anticorrelation term perfectly cancels with recombination, that the Fano-like term is negligible, and that electron drift loss from volume impurities is negligible, giving our final prescription for the fractional energy resolution: